If you have high blood pressure and your condition is well controlled with medication, you may easily qualify for preferred rates.

 Whole life insurance is not cost-effective, and many companies have dropped it from their product lines.
 A Whole Life policy costs about ten times as much as term plans.
 The cash build-up feature is what drives up the cost of the premium.

-*Here is a list of the four most common types of life insurance for high blood pressure.
-Click on the links below to learn more:
+Here is a list of the four most common types of life insurance with pre-existing hypertension.
+Click on the links below to learn more about each type.

 - Term Life Insurance